-Create segments for these ITP-enablers and keep an eye on artificial growth of the new users segments.
+Create segments for these ITP-enablers and keep an eye on the artificial growth of the new user segments.
 Also, keep an eye on how your multi-channel funnels shift over time.
 Consider this example wherein I’ve set up segments for iOS with ITP and iOS without:

 Once you’ve set them up, compare the two segments in the Cohort Analysis section.
 While it may be the result of a variety of other behavioral factors, thus far I’ve found that ITP may not work completely as intended.
 For sites that I’ve done these comparisons, I’ve found that the user data does not go completely to zero after day 7.
 Rather, I see that ITP cohort gets closer to zero a lot faster than non-ITP.

 You can do the same for MacOs 10.3 and 10.4 and Firefox 63+.

 Annotate Your Analytics for Release Dates

 Annotate your analytics with release dates for ITP and stay up to date on the release of Blink LazyLoad.
 The dates for ITP releases are as follows: